rwilson504/Blogger/Launch-Canvas-From-Model-Sitemap/luanch-canvas-from-model-sitemap.md

 Additionally if you select the Pass Parameters checkbox on the sitemap link you will be able to get three additional parameters in your canvas app: orgname, orglcid, userlcid.

 After you have adjusted the Data parameters to be what you want make sure you go back and Encode them again before you past them into the SiteMap url.

-Paste in your Url into the SubArea Url field.
+Paste in your Url into the SubArea Url field in XRMToolbox.
 Make sure you leave the first half of your Url decoded.
 Then after the Data= paste in the additional parameters encoded.

 1st Half of the URL
 ```